BetweenWalls/portal/README.md

 * Use right click to remove points or items
 * Shift and ctrl modify the amount added or removed
 * Upgrading can be done by ctrl-clicking the equipped item (ctrl + right-click to downgrade)
+* Snapshot effects by ctrl-clicking the effect's icon

 Current Known Issues:
 * Charms can't be moved into a new space below the original space if they overlap eachother